Learn something new every day

 California Cuisine became the “it” food for a while.
 Restaurants like Wolfgang Puck’s Spago sprung up to meet the demands of this new cooking.
 Actually the cooking was not precisely new, as chefs in Europe had worked with the same theories for hundreds of years.
-As well, farmers can be said to have influenced California Cuisine, because they predominantly ate the fresh foods from their vegetable gardens.
+As well, farmers can be said to have influenced this style of cuisine, because they predominantly ate the fresh foods from their vegetable gardens.

 Soon the term came to be associated with not only fresh cooking, but with very tiny portions for extremely high prices.
 At its worst California Cuisine is extraordinarily pretentious.
 In some high-end restaurants one can expect to pay more than 20 US dollars for a very small salad of mixed lettuces.

-At its best however, California Cuisine can offer delicious foods that are marked by their freshness and abundance.
+At its best however, this style of cuisine can offer delicious foods that are marked by their freshness and abundance.
 Produce is usually obtained daily.
 Seafood like the Dungeness crab is purchased when in season.
 Resultant dishes produce fantastic flavors because the food is so fresh.
 California Cuisine also early displayed a marked interest in organic farming, and diners discovered, to their delight, the taste of foods free of pesticides.

 One of the things that I enjoy most about the cuisine of California is the abundance of healthy food available.